smaht-dac/smaht-portal/docs/source/referencing_data.rst

 Submitted Items
 ---------------

-To reference an item submitted by other users, you can use values for any of the following properties:
+To link to an item submitted by other users, you can use values for any of the following properties:

 * `submitted_id`
 * `uuid`